lingo-reviews/tenets/README.md

 Success!
 All binary tenets built.
 ```

-Lingo will update any packages each tenet needs and the build and install each
+Lingo  build and install each binary.
+Commands such as `add` and `info` will
-binary.
+now auto-complete with the names of the built binary tenets.

 `cd` into any example folder and run `lingo review`.
 In a similar fashion, you
 can `lingo build docker --all` to build local copies of all the docker